ONLINE SAXOPHONE & IMPROVISATION LESSONS FOR ALL INSTRUMENTS

 These lessons were originally created in response to requests by students.
 Now, 20+ years later, with students around the world, I have found Lessons by Email or Skype to be an extremely effective way of teaching both woodwind technique and improvisation (to all instrumentalists and vocalists).
 A few of the advantages are: 1) you can work at your own time and pace; 2) you have a permanent record of the lessons; 3) you receive state-of-the-art personalized instruction for less than the cost of a local teacher.

 First, I find out as much as I can about your experience and preferences.
 Then, I try to determine the best and most appropriate place to begin.
 I give you materials, which are not only fun but will help you reach your goals quickly and efficiently.
-All styles (including bop, modal, blues, fusion, smooth jazz, Latin, and classical) and aspects of woodwind technique are taught – from beginner to advanced.
+All styles (including bop, modal, blues, fusion, smooth jazz, Latin, and classical) and aspects of woodwind technique are taught – from beginner to professional.

-For beginners, I emphasize the fundamentals of tone production, technique, reading, playing by ear, improvisation and just having fun with it all.
+For beginners, I emphasize the fundamentals of tone production, technique, reading, playing by ear, improvisation and just having fun.

 For improvisation, I feel it’s important to get a solid foundation of chords and scales and then to build from there.
-While this information is being absorbed, you'll learn to improvise over tunes, 12-bar blues, and common chord progressions, while, at first, using major scales and blues scales.
-In addition, I send you more sophisticated II V I lines and written solos on standards, all to build your vocabulary, technique and ear.
+While this info is being absorbed, you'll learn to improvise over tunes, 12-bar blues, and common chord progressions.
+In addition, I give you more complex II V I lines and written solos on standards to read, all to build your vocabulary, technique and ear.

-For intermediate to advanced students, I stress various exercises which enable you to play improvisational techniques (chord tone soloing, bop scales, approaches notes, 3217/3517 lines, pentatonics, etc.) over chord changes, with rhythmic accuracy and without getting lost.
+For intermediate students, I stress various exercises which enable you to play improvisational techniques (chord tone soloing, bop scales, approaches notes, 3217/3517 lines, pentatonics, symmetrical diminished, etc.) over chord changes, with rhythmic accuracy and without getting lost.
 These exercises take the mystery out of improvisation by giving you concrete, logical and systematic approaches to improvising.
 Learning tunes, transcribed solos, ear training, vocabulary, instrumental technique and theory are also emphasized.

 I have carefully developed these proven methods over many years of teaching, performing, research and study.
 For rates and further info contact me at firstname.lastname@example.org or call 617-332-0176.